원하시는 검색어를 입력해 주세요

 I vow to build Jungto, a land where no sentient beings suffer.

-I vow to end all suffering and emotional afflictions through practice.
+I vow to end all suffering and afflictions through practice.

 I vow to learn all of the Buddha’s teachings.

 I vow to attain Buddhahood together with all sentient beings.